 Transforming talent acquisition is essential if organizations are to meet their business objectives.
-They need the top talent, in the right role, at the right time to innovate, grow, launch new products or simply compete and survive.
+They need the top talent, in the right role, at the right time to innovate, grow, launch new products, or simply compete and survive.

 The first step is recognizing that employer brands need to go beyond recruiting and implement a talent acquisition engine.
-That is only possible if organizations understand what talent acquisition is and how it differs from recruitment in the hiring process.
+That's only possible if organizations understand what talent acquisition is and how it differs from recruitment in the hiring process.
 The next step is understanding the elements of talent acquisition and having the advisory capability to build the engine in-house to attract qualified candidates.
 These are potential candidates who are an ideal fit with your company culture.

 So, when we discuss Recruitment Process Outsourcing (RPO), it's actually more accurate to describe it as Talent Acquisition Process Outsourcing.
 In this case, all facets of meeting your organization’s talent needs are covered.
 Hey, we didn’t name the industry, we just lead it.